 - View your Y-DNA test results and compare to others

 - Charts of DNA-tested families and connections (genealogies in numerical order and in related groups)

 - Simplified Y-haplogroup chart, showing the general relationships between the various families.

 - View the mitochondrial DNA test results

 - How to financially contribute to the DNA studies

 The Graves Family Association has gathered information and compiled genealogies on more than 900 major families and segments of families with the Graves, Greaves, Grave, Grieve (and other spelling variations) surname.
 It is believed that most or all of the segments of families are descended from one of the major families.
+We expect that the number of families will greatly decrease as we find how many of the families are connected to each other.
 To help you with your research they have been organized in the following ways:

 - Alphabetical List